n8n-nodes-robotframework

 1_overview.png

-The workflow shown in the image consists of four nodes: a trigger node, two Robot Framework nodes, and a Telegram node.
+The workflow shown in the image consists of five nodes: a trigger node, two Robot Framework nodes, a file reader node, and a Telegram node.
 The trigger node starts the workflow when the Test workflow button is clicked.
-The first Robot Framework node handles the login process, while the second validates that the login was successful.
-Finally, the Telegram node sends a notification confirming the successful login and provides the URL of the website.
+The first Robot Framework node handles the login process, while the second validates that the login was successful and captures a screenshot.
+The file reader node then reads the screenshot from the disk and passes it as a binary file to the Telegram node.
+Finally, the Telegram node sends the screenshot with the caption "Login was successful."

 Login Node Details